-Our fabrication shop is always set up to make faithful reproduction wood window sash for the historic architectural period spanning 1870 to 1960 (roughly) - - what we call “Second Era” millwork.
+Our fabrication shop is always set up to make faithful reproduction wood window sash for the historic architectural period spanning from approximately 1870 to 1960 - - what we call “Second Era” millwork.
 This was an era of national standardization of profiles, catalogs and mass distribution methods in the US millwork industry.
 Click here for a brief historical survey.
 Most of the historic wood window sash in the US was built during these years, so your project is likely to be of this type.
 Our turnaround time for “Second Era” millwork is relatively quick because standardization permits different projects to be run on the same machines without a setup or retooling.

 We continue to reproduce pre-1870 wood window sash - - what we call “First Era” millwork.
 We have a dedicated shop for this work, as well.
 Because work from this era is not standardized, the machines must be set up for every run of window sash, allowing no other projects to proceed until that project is completed, whatever its size.
 Turnaround times for “First Era” millwork, consequently, are significantly longer; over a year, at present.
 You may want to consider whether substituting a “Second Era” style replacement would be appropriate for your particular application.